 You may be asked to back into a space that is to the left rear of your vehicle.
-You will drive straight forward and back your vehicle into that space without striking the side or rear boundaries marked by cones.
-You must place your vehicle completely into the space.
+You will drive straight forward to the outer boundary.
+From that position, you must back the vehicle into the opposite lane until the front of your vehicle has passed the first set of cones without striking boundary lines or cones.
 (See Figure 12.3)